 Most instructions will tell you to plant bulbs at a depth equivalent to twice the height of the bulb.
 For tulips, this would be a depth of around 8 to 10cm.
 However, bulbs planted more deeply (15 to 20cm) are less likely to to produce bulbils.
 Therefore the main bulb will continue to store the energy derived from photosynthesis in the leaves, enabling it to flower year on year.

-So, dig out a hole to 15 to 20cm deep, using a trowel or bulb planter and plant the bulb, pointy end up.
+So, when planting tulip bulbs, dig out a hole to 15 to 20cm deep, using a trowel or bulb planter and plant the bulb, pointy end up.
 But first …

-- Add some grit to the planting hole
+- Add 2 inches (5cm) of grit to the planting hole

-Because tulips need good drainage, if you are planting into heavy soil, add some grit or washed sharp sand to the bottom of the hole.
+Because tulips need good drainage, if you are planting into heavy soil, add 2 inches (5cm) of grit or washed sharp sand to the bottom of the hole.

 - Add some bonemeal to the planting hole